ThiagoSchetini/manjaro-architect-guide/README.md

 	glxgears_pixmap

 *hint: open some another app like a internet tab during the test to feel the response of your's processors.*

+Memory test.
+Use the amount of RAM you have on your machine in megabyte (24GB example below) and the second arg is the number of passes that you should:

+	sudo pacman -S memtester
+	memtester 23420 3

 More advanced stress test for linux (free) https://benchmark.unigine.com/superposition: